Ratzsa/AssignmentOneSnake/README.md

 Also got the epiphany that the requirements for G were to just rewrite the Arduino code to C code, and I am way past that.
 Will set the values so they work in the Wokwi simulation, and leave instructions as comments for using physical hardware.
 Step 1 is way overdone.

+## 2023-08-15
+Last fix.
+Renamed the hex file to make sense.
+Small Makefile adjustment (whitespace).
+Last test to make sure it runs on the Wokwi project.